 Diamond Peak is located above Incline Village, Nevada, on the north shore of Lake Tahoe – just up the hill from the Hyatt Regency Lake Tahoe Resort, renowned restaurants and brewpubs, and a huge range of outdoor activities.
-The Tahoe area offers the highest concentration of ski resorts in North America, from world-famous names to hidden gems like Diamond Peak – a community-owned resort known for having Tahoe’s best view, Tahoe’s best value, and a friendly atmosphere that skiers and riders looking to avoid the big corporate resorts love.
+The Tahoe area offers the highest concentration of ski resorts in North America, from world-famous names to locally-loved treasures like Diamond Peak – a community-owned resort known for having Tahoe’s best view, Tahoe’s best value, and a friendly atmosphere that skiers and riders looking to avoid the big corporate resorts love.

 Guided After-Hours Snowshoe Hikes & Specialty Ski and Snowboard Clinics

 Join guides from the Incline Village Parks & Recreation Department for Moonlight Snowshoe Hikes to Diamond Peak’s Snowflake Lodge.
 The snowshoe hikes offer non-skiers the chance to enjoy the slopes of Diamond Peak in wintertime and encourage exercising in a social setting.
 The 1.5-mile (3 miles round trip) hikes include guides, exclusive after-hours access to Diamond Peak’s base lodge and Snowflake Lodge, s’mores, and hot cocoa.